From the Field

 Why is child labor a problem, and where is it prevalent?

 Child labor affects millions of children around the globe by depriving them of their childhood, education, and fundamental human rights.
-Child labor poses risks of physical, emotional, and psychological harm to the children involved.
+It poses risks of physical, emotional, and psychological harm to those involved.

 Data from the U.N.
 Children’s Fund (UNICEF) shows that slightly more than 1 in 5 children in the world’s poorest countries engage in potentially harmful work, as of 2023.
 This issue is prevalent in areas of insecurity and armed conflict.

-Sub-Saharan Africa has the highest number of child laborers, with nearly 24% of children ages 5–17 engaged in child labor.
-Some contributors to children entering the labor force in low-income countries are family poverty and ill-equipped schools.
+Sub-Saharan Africa has the highest number of child laborers, with nearly 24% of children aged 5 to 17 engaged in child labor.
+Factors contributing to child labor in low-income countries include family poverty and inadequate education.
 However, child labor isn’t limited to low-income countries.
 It persists to some extent in all countries: More than half of all child laborers live in middle-income countries.

 BACK TO QUESTIONS